 - Realm - Security provider for Apache Tomcat

 - Web - HTML pages for policy admin and review

 It’s released under terms of the Apache License 2.0.

 How Does It Work?

-It uses a directory server to store the information about users, roles, permissions, etc. Out-of-the-box it supports either ApacheDS or OpenLDAP servers but works with any LDAPv3 compliant system.
+It uses a directory server to store the information.
+It supports either ApacheDS or OpenLDAP servers but works with any LDAPv3 compliant system.